i2mint/py2dash/README.md

 # Example: Dispatching Sklearn

-The code below will allow the user to select any of the first 50 estimators of sklearn (), parametrize them, and save this in a local pickle file.
+The code below will allow the user to select any of the first 50 estimators of [sklearn](https://scikit-learn.org/), parametrize them, and save this in a local pickle file.
 This provides an example of how we can do a lot more, even with the basics, by decorating the functions we wish to dispatch.

 ```python